jlevy/og-equity-compensation/README.md

 We’ll first back up and discuss fundamentals of how different kinds of taxes are calculated.

-🚧 First and only instance of "equity compensation awards"!
+🚧 First and only instance of “equity compensation awards”!
 Are there types of equity compensation that are awards and other that are not awards, e.g. ones that you can purchase?
 Does this Guide in fact focus on types of equity compensation awards, and not other types?
-Or do we just mean to say "equity compensation can give rise to..."
+Or do we just mean to say “equity compensation can give rise to…”

 - You must pay federal, state, and in some cases, local taxes on income.
 - State tax rates and rules